mateusmcordeiro/styled-organization-page/README.md

 $ yarn start
 ```

-it make gonna open a browser app or a tab on oppenned browser with SOP running on it.
+it gonna open a browser app or a tab on oppenned browser with SOP running on it.